InsideTheSim/ethmerge.com-content/faqs/what-is-the-merge.md

 ---
-title: What is "the merge"?
+title: What is "The Merge"?
 weight: 1.0
 attribution:
   name: